akratimaheshwari/1assignment/README.md

 # 1assignment
-this is mongodb assignment 1
+this is mongoDB assignment 1